- Metronidazole has been shown to cause cancer in mice and rats with long-term use. Talk with the doctor.

 - It is used to prevent infections during bowel surgery.

-- If you have taken disulfiram within the past 2 weeks.
+- If your child has taken disulfiram within the past 2 weeks.

-- If you are less than 12 weeks pregnant.
-This drug is not for use in certain patients who are less than 12 weeks pregnant.
+- This drug is not for use in certain patients who are less than 12 weeks pregnant.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Avoid alcohol and products that have alcohol or propylene glycol in them while taking this drug and for at least 72 hours after your last dose.
+- Alcohol interacts with this drug.
+Be sure your child does not drink alcohol.
+Be sure your child does not take products that have alcohol or propylene glycol in them while taking this drug and for at least 72 hours after the last dose.
 Drinking alcohol or taking products that have alcohol or propylene glycol in them, like some cough syrups, may cause cramps, upset stomach, headaches, and flushing.

 - Redness or white patches in mouth or throat.

-- Some people who took this drug for a long time have had nerve problems that lasted for a long time.
-Call your doctor right away if you have a burning, numbness, or tingling feeling that is not normal.
+- Nervous system problems have happened with this drug.
+Some people who took this drug for a long time have had nerve problems that lasted for a long time.
+Call your child’s doctor right away if your child has a burning, numbness, or tingling feeling that is not normal; change in balance or eyesight; dizziness or passing out; headache; not able to sleep; seizures; or trouble speaking.
+Call your child’s doctor right away if your child feels confused, depressed, irritable, tired, or weak.

 - Upset stomach or throwing up.